Yao-Dou/LENS/lens/README.md

 ## Publications
-If you use LENS please cite our work!
+If you use LENS, please cite our work!

 ```angular2html
 @misc{lens2022,